eoduniyi/hyperSpec.gsoc2020/blog/weekly_reports.md

 Throughout the summer Roman and the rest of the `r-hyperspec` team would attach GitHub issues and useful resources and to the board such as this: [Why you should not use (long-lived) feature branches](https://www.freecodecamp.org/news/why-you-should-not-use-feature-branches-a86950126124/).
 GitHub resources like that were super helpful as references for contributors that are familiar and unfamiliar with Github.

 ### 1.2.3.
 Trello + GitHub integration
 Roman also showed the team how to integrate the [two](https://blog.trello.com/github-and-trello-integrate-your-commits).
 From my perspective, this feature was essentially training wheels for me as I was the most inexperienced with Git/Github and project management.
 In fact, if one looks at the use of this feature throughout the summer via the public trello board or GitHub, they would find that its use decreases slowly over time (as I am a slow learner).
-The `r-hyperspec` Trello board can be viewed [here](https://trello.com/b/L1SzTFfO/hyperspec-gsoc).
+The `r-hyperspec` team Trello board can be viewed [here](https://trello.com/b/L1SzTFfO/hyperspec-gsoc).

 ---
 # Report for Week of 5-11-20 (Week 2)

-**Week-2-expected:**
+> **Week-2-expected:**
-Finalize development tools and workflow for contributing to the project over the summer.
+> Finalize development tools and workflow for contributing to the project over the summer.
 Inquire about helpful R programming and spectroscopy resources from mentors and digest them.

 **Week-2-actual:** The `r-hyperspec` team discussed project licenses, our public trello board, contributors guidelines, Github workflows, template repositories, and general R package building.
 Aditionally, my [PR](https://github.com/cbeleites/hyperSpec/pull/117) from [the days before GSoC](test.md) were merged.
 That was a particularly large commit because of the nature of the changes.
 Finally, I opened an [issue](https://docs.github.com/en/enterprise/2.15/user/articles/creating-an-issue) about a problem that I found particularly challenging related to [`hySpc.dplyr`](https://github.com/r-hyperspec/hySpc.dplyr)([Generalizing transmute.R to other columns that contain matrices](https://github.com/r-hyperspec/hySpc.dplyr/issues/12)).
 In fact, this issue would not be resolved ("closed") until June 13, 2020.